StefanoGenettiUniTN/appa-chinquinaria/chinquinaria/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
-- For ERA5 data downloads: [CDS API credentials](https://cds.climate.copernicus.eu/api-how-to)

 ### Installation